 As a general rule, the average value of daily transactions over the year shall be reported.
 For payment services to MFIs and securities settlement services, the TARGET 2 opening days should be used to divide the totals over the year; for payment services to non-FMIs and cash services, banks should use 364 or 365 days.
 If not available, an average over a shorter period (e.g. a few months) may be reported.
 Specifically with regard to the different functions, the following measures shall be considered:

 In the case of MS CFTs: only report values for the country in which the transaction originates.
+This is particularly relevant for cash services, as cash transactions executed (at ATMs or branch offices) in the country should be reported.
+In case of payment and securities settlement services: value of transactions executed by resident clients in the country.

 Payment services (function ID 3.1 and 3.2): Value of transactions sent.
-References: EU Directive on payment services in the internal market (2015/2366) Article 4(5); ECB Regulation on payment statistics (ECB/2013/43).
+Background references: EU Directive on payment services in the internal market (2015/2366) Article 4(5); ECB Regulation on payment statistics (ECB/2013/43).

 Cash services (function ID 3.3): Value of ATM transactions at ATMs of the reporting institution, as defined in ECB/2013/43 Table 5a, as well as over-the-counter cash withdrawals in branch offices of the reporting entity, as defined in ECB/2014/15 Table 4.
 In the case of MS CFTs: only report value of transactions at ATMs and branch offices in the relevant country.
-References: ECB Regulation on payment statistics (ECB/2013/43) Table 5a and ECB/2014/15 Table 4.
+Background references: ECB Regulation on payment statistics (ECB/2013/43) Table 5a and ECB/2014/15 Table 4.

 Securities settlement services (function ID 3.4): Value of securities transfers processed on behalf of clients.
 This includes transactions settled with a securities settlement system or settled internally by the reporting entities, and 'free-of-payment' transactions.
 Report only the value of transactions sent.